OmarHeshamShehab/FO_Customizations/README.md

 ## File and Folder Description

 ### ConVehicleManagement
 - **Description**: This folder contains customizations and configurations related to vehicle management in D365 Finance and Operations.
 It may include modules for tracking, maintenance scheduling, and other vehicle-related functionalities.

 ### Halwani
 - **Description**: This folder includes customizations tailored for a specific client named Halwani.
 These customizations likely address unique business processes, reporting needs, or integrations required by the client.

 ### Metadata
 - **Description**: This folder contains metadata files related to the customizations.
 These files may include details about data models, form layouts, and workflows associated with the custom solutions.

+### Commerce_CustomerListExtension
+- **Description**: A D365 Commerce extension project that adds a custom **RefNoExt** field to the customer entity, synchronizing data bidirectionally between Headquarters, Channel Database, and POS in real time.
+- **Technologies & Languages**:
+  - **X++** for Dynamics 365 FO extensions (data contract, service & seed‑data handlers)
+  - **T‑SQL** scripts for Channel DB schema, views, and stored procedures
+  - **C#/.NET** for Commerce Runtime request handlers and triggers
+  - **TypeScript & HTML** for POS ViewExtensions (search columns and add/edit controls)
+- **Frameworks**:
+  - Dynamics 365 Commerce SDK (Commerce Scale Unit sample)
+  - POS extensibility framework

+Use this project to see an end‑to‑end example of extending D365 Commerce, including code samples, deployment scripts, and best practices for real‑time data synchronization across the retail channel.